Islamic State Egypt branch suspected in plane crash remains elusive

 The state security crackdown launched against the Muslim Brotherhood and other Islamists has gained the Islamic State’s Sinai branch significant local support, allowing its fighters to hide and operate among ordinary people, he said.

-During Mursi’s time, security officials allege, militants from al Qaeda, including some who had traveled from as far away as Afghanistan, had a free hand in Sinai.
+During Mursi’s time, security officials allege, militants from al Qaeda, including some who had travelled from as far away as Afghanistan, had a free hand in Sinai.

 They included about 4,000 fighters who would form the core of Sinai Province, which was called Ansar Beyt al-Maqdis before declaring its support for Islamic State last year, said the officials.